Trauma-Focused Cognitive-Behavioral Therapy (TF-CBT) Training

 Training Features

-- Target treatment population: children, adolescents, and young adults with full or subclinical PTSD (ages 3-24)
+- Target Treatment Population: children, adolescents, and young adults with full or subclinical PTSD (ages 3-24).

-- Three 5-hour training days
+- Training Structure: Two 5-hour training days.

 Full Description